Skip to Main Content

 • Unspecified codes are distinctly different from codes that contain the words "other" or "other specified" codes in their descriptor.

-• These codes are labelled "non-specific" codes and indicated as different from "unspecified codes" through color-coding in the ICD-10 book.
+• These codes are labeled "non-specific" codes and indicated as different from "unspecified codes" through color-coding in the ICD-10 book.

 • Non-specific codes are used when the code series contains a list of specific sites or entities but does not list all the possibilities.